 How to Get From La Fortuna to Monteverde

-Getting From La Fortuna to Monteverde
+2024 Travel Guide from La Fortuna to Monteverde

 Hundreds of thousands of tourists travel annually from La Fortuna to Monteverde.
 And you might be planning on going this route, but you’re probably not sure whether or not you should rent a car, hire a private transportation service, or use the Costa Rican public transportation system to make it, right?